-The City and County of Denver is creating a temporary program to allow restaurants and bars to operate in outdoor settings adjacent to their businesses.
-The intent of the program is to allow for greater physical distancing and safety for patrons when the state’s public health orders allow restaurants and bars to resume sit-down service.
-While final rules and regulations are still in development, proposals could include expansion into designated outdoor areas such as adjacent parking lots, streets and sidewalks.
+The City and County of Denver created a temporary program to allow restaurants and bars to operate in outdoor settings adjacent to their businesses.
+The program aims to allow for greater physical distancing and safety for patrons now that the state’s public health orders allow restaurants and bars to resume sit-down service.
+Proposals could include expansion into designated outdoor areas such as adjacent parking lots, streets and sidewalks.

 Eligible businesses can use the form below to submit an outdoor expansion proposal for the city to review.
 Considerations for every proposal will include safety, mobility and local and emergency access.